DataMedSci/yagit/docs/source/data_representation.rst

 YAGIT stores 2D and 3D images in the form of a linearized one-dimensional array.
-It arranges single elements in memory according to the row-major order (in this case it is frame-major order).
+It arranges single elements in memory according to the row-major order (in this case, it is the frame-major order).
 DICOM and MetaImage also use this order.

 .. figure:: _static/images/1d_index.svg